 (iv) documentation of safety planning when the consumer is an adult victim, child victim, or child witness; and that they have contact with the perpetrator;

 (A) for victims who choose not to become treatment consumers, safety planning shall be addressed when they are contacted; and

 (v) documentation that appropriate measures have been taken to protect children from harm.

 (a) Consumers deemed appropriate for a domestic violence treatment program shall have an individualized treatment plan, which addresses all relevant treatment issues.

 (b) Consumers who are not deemed appropriate for domestic violence programs shall be referred to the appropriate resource, with the reasons for referral documented, and notification given to the referring agency.

 (c) Domestic violence counseling shall be provided concurrently with, or after other necessary treatment, when appropriate.

 (d) Conjoint or group therapy sessions with victims and perpetrators together, or with both co-perpetrators, shall not be provided until a comprehensive assessment has been completed to determine that the violence has stopped, and that conjoint treatment is appropriate.

-(e) The perpetrator must complete a minimum of 12 domestic violence treatment sessions prior to the provider implementing conjoint therapy.
+(e) The perpetrator must complete a minimum of 4 domestic violence treatment sessions, unless otherwise noted in the offender evaluation recommendations prior to the provider implementing conjoint therapy.